crhysc/test-repo/README.md

                     skipped += 1
                     continue

-                # Reconstruct the Structure object
+                # Reconstruct the Structure object from the last step
                 try:
                     structure = Structure.from_dict(structure_dict)
                 except Exception as e: